pkhiani/gapvinc-website/content/pages/home.md

  Our expertise includes Isolation, Shutdown, Controls and Partial stroking of Control valves.
 We offer solutions to:

-- Short term subject matter resource/expert to specific areas within your plant, pipeline or terminals.
+- Subject matter resource/expert to specific areas within your plant, pipeline or terminals.
 - Third eye review or engineering assessment.
-- Contract work where you need us for short duration of consulting.
+- Contract work where you need us for short duration of consulting, value engineering.

 We are a Valve engineering design partner.
 Our specialization is in cost efficient solutions by listening to your concept through design & review and providing support during commissioning & startup that helps you reduce your unknowns.